 Hundreds of thousands of Canadian small businesses, retailers, and independent online sellers rely on Canada Post to deliver packages to their customers.
-However, with the looming threat of a Canada Post strike, business owners may scramble to find affordable alternatives to ship their products.
+However, a national strike by Canada Post workers commenced on September 25, leaving business owners to scramble to find affordable alternatives to ship their products.

 This might feel like déjà vu for Canadian small businesses.
 A Canada Post strike last November disrupted operations for 32 days during the crucial holiday shopping season.

-Another Canada Post strike would significantly impact the small business community, adding to the challenges posed by U.S. tariffs affecting our economy.
+Another Canada Post strike could significantly impact the small business community, adding to the challenges posed by U.S. tariffs affecting our economy.

 Download Our FREE Insurance Guide